nagisa/unicodeblocks/README.md

 ## Notes

-Module doesn't check for if characters are assigned within block.
+Module doesn't check if codepoints within block are assigned.
 For example see `\u38D`.
-If you care about validity of characters, you should try to obtain their name with `unicodedata` module.
+If you care about that, you should try to obtain their name with `unicodedata` module.